MEEDOO99/MEEDOO/Rules-Guidebook.md

 `Native - a person who learned to speak the language of the place where he or she was born as a child rather than learning it as a foreign language`

-You must have been born in a primarily English-speaking country _and_ be able to speak the language to a reasonable degree.
+You must have been born in a primarily English-speaking country _and_ be able to speak the language with reasonable fluency.

 # **Section D - Voice channels**
-Keep in mind rules from section B also apply in the voice channel.
+Keep in mind rules from section B also apply in the voice channels.

 ### D1.
 Loud, disruptive sounds
 Loud disruptive sounds in the voice channel are prohibited.
 This includes screaming into the microphone, earrape, playing music or other sounds through your microphone, or excessive background noise.

 ### D2.
 Abuse of the music bot
 Using the bot to play earrape, high pitched ringing, or any other sounds that could cause damage to one's hearing or audio equipment is prohibited.

+**D2-1.** Using the music bot to play explicit content is prohibited.

 ### D3.
 Cooperation with other users while using the music bot
 If a user is being uncooperative while using the music bot (for example, if they are spamming their own songs onto the queue without letting people add their own songs), this is prohibited.